“I’m fighting crime with my twat.”

 She visits a couple of crime scenes.
 Check.

 Detective Roberts describes herself as a top-notch, gifted detective and no other detective can touch her skills.
-But her boss seems to hate her – actually most people seem to hate her.
-And there are no real moments during what I read that would demonstrate that she’s better at her job than any other detective could be if they hadn’t been written like misogynistic, bumbling douche bags.
+But her boss seems to hate her – actually most people seem to hate her – and there are no real moments during what I read that would demonstrate that she’s better at her job than any other detective could be had they not been written as misogynistic, bumbling bags of fermented douche.
+I don’t know that better than awful is really a bar to be proud of reaching.

-Roberts as the main character was instantly unlikable on the first page and by the time I stopped reading things had only gotten worse.
+Detective Roberts was instantly unlikable on the first page and by the time I stopped reading things had only gotten worse.
 She is, to put it in the most concise terms, a giant fucking asshole.
-I think the intention was to write a witty, tough female lead, but what you get is a rude, insensitive dick who is dismissive of everyone around her and doesn’t seem to be able to think of anyone but herself.
+I think the intention was to write a witty, tough female lead, but what you get is a rude, insensitive dick who is dismissive of everyone around her and doesn’t think about anyone but herself.
 It’s like the author took every unlikable male cop stereotype and just change the gender.
-And there was no soft backstory that would have allowed the reader to feel even a smidgen of connection to her.
+And there was no backstory that would have allowed the reader to feel even a smidgen of empathy for her.

 The dialogue, on the plus side, was fast and snappy, but the content of the dialogue was brash, borderline racist in spots, occasionally misogynistic and not funny even though it seemed to desperately want to be.
-Roberts also had a tagline that was overused, “fuck god in the eyeball.”
-And listen, I’m not religious and have been known to piss off my religious family members, but that is so stupid I’m offended just on the grounds of lameness.
+Roberts also had a catchphrase that was overused, and by overused I mean I didn’t even want to hear it the first time, “fuck god in the eyeball.”

-So, if you’re into F/F erotica, maybe this would be something for you.
+If you’re into F/F erotica, this might be for you.
 Erotica is not my thing, in any form, and it’s definitely not my thing when it’s wrapped itself up in crime fiction sheep’s clothing.
+You can’t surprise people with sex like this.

 Murder is a seductive story that keeps Detective Jill Rogers hypnotized and soothes her road-hungry feet.
 Money and murder—the world’s most fascinating subjects.
 Jill quit romance when she left Sophie Walsh, the love of her life, starved and hurting.
 Love is for sunny, squishy people, and Jill is dark.